General Academic Advisor (Student Services Professional II)

 Ability to use initiative to plan and implement program activities and improvements.

-Demonstrated knowledge of barriers for underrepresented students.
+Working knowledge of barriers for students from underrepresented groups.

 Compensation and Benefits